department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/vsp-initiative.md

 ### Guidance (delete before posting)

-_This checklist is intended to be used to help answer, "is my VSP initiative ready for launch?".
-All of the items in this checklist should be completed, with artifacts linked---or have a brief explanation of why they've been skipped---before launching a given VSP initiative.
+_This checklist is intended to be used to help answer, "is my Platform initiative ready for launch?".
+All of the items in this checklist should be completed, with artifacts linked---or have a brief explanation of why they've been skipped---before launching a given Platforminitiative.
 All links or explanations can be provided in **Required Artifacts** sections.
 The items that can be skipped are marked as such._

 _Keep in mind the distinction between **Product** and **Initiative** --- each Product needs specific supporting documentation, but Initiatives to improve existing Products should reuse existing documentation for that Product.
 [VSP Product Terminology](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/teams/vsp/product-management/product-terminology.md) for details._